nucleome/Tutorial-SingeCellHiC/README.md

 For Windows, we only has version for AMD64, which should work for most of Windows machines.
 Here, we download nucleserver and put it under the `scripts` folder.
 Then, you can start a data service using the following command in the terminal.

+> Tips: You may need to allow macOS to run nucleserver by opening the Apple menu > System Preferences > Security & Privacy > General tab and select allow nucleserver to run on your computer.

 ```
 # make nucleserver executable using chmod